AT&T rules out Vodafone bid for now

 Another complication for AT&T is that it is unlikely to want to run Vodafone's businesses in emerging markets such as India, South Africa and Turkey, which were hit last week by a selloff in their currencies.

-Analysts said AT&T's reticence could provide a reality check for the wider European telecoms sector .SXKP, which has surged about 24 percent in value over the past year compared with an 11 percent rise in Europe's top share index .FTEU3.
+Analysts said AT&T's reticence could provide a reality check for the wider European telecoms sector, which has surged about 24 percent in value over the past year compared with an 11 percent rise in Europe's top share index.
 The sector has been lifted by a string of takeover deals, despite few signs of an improvement in underlying trading.

 Another sector banker said a recent surge in Vodafone's share price due to the U.S. sale and speculation of a takeover bid might also have deterred AT&T. Vodafone shares are up 38 percent over the past year.